threeandthreee/Archipelago/worlds/earthbound/docs/en_EarthBound.md

 Optionally, the player can set Alternate Goal conditions, on 1 or 2 sanctuaries more than required, but these will never be the expected goal.

+You can check your goals by speaking to Apple Kid in the Cave of the Present.

 ## What items and locations get shuffled?